AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-section-break-to-a-custom-form.md

 </tbody>
 </table> <note type="note">
 Associating multiple object types with your form can impact the viewing and editing permissions you configure for a section in the form.
 For more information, see
-<a href="#section" class="MCXref xref">How multiple object types can affect a form's section breaks</a> in this article.
+<a href="#how-multiple-object-types-can-affect-a-form-s-section-breaks" class="MCXref xref">How multiple object types can affect a form's section breaks</a> in this article.
 </note> </li>
 <li value="5"> <p>Click <strong>Done</strong>.</p> <note type="tip">
 You can click